10 Stylish Motels That Break the Motor Lodge Mold

 10 Design-Forward Motels Breaking the Motor Lodge Mold

 A new breed of motels is shedding stereotypical associations you might have about motor lodges.
 Rather than a cheap and convenient place for travelers to rest their heads, these design-forward establishments have the feel of a boutique hotel, complete with stylish interiors, and luxurious amenities.
 In other words, they're places you'll genuinely love staying in.
-As an additional plus, the motel's one/two-story, direct-access rooms feel like a safer option in the time of coronavirus (read: no crowded elevators or corridors).
 Read on for a few places we’ve personally bookmarked.

 Breakers Montauk, Long Island NY

 About a 15-minute walk from the center of Montauk, directly across the street from a wide sand-dune fringed beach, you’ll find Breakers, a thoroughly modern motel.
 Access your pristine room with a keycode (check-in is totally contactless) and note the mini kitchenette – ideal if you’d rather eat some meals on your private deck instead of venturing to one of the seafood restaurants in town.
 Breakers also has a pool with ocean views if you’re feeling too relaxed to walk 20 feet down to the beach.